mirofrankovic/cookbook-trisport-project-03/README.md

 **6. Login**

-* When first selected the user will be prompted to create a username to login to the application so that they can add recipes to the database.
+* When is the account created the user will be prompted to create a new profile to the application so that they can add recipes to the database.

 **7. Register**

+* When first selected the user will be prompted to create a username and password to create a new account to the application.

 **8. Dashboard**